mdn/translated-content-de/files/de/web/javascript/reference/functions/arrow_functions/index.md

 const max = (a, b) => (a > b ? a : b);

-// Einfache Array-Filterung, -Mapping usw. const arr = [5, 6, 13, 0, 1, 18, 23];
+// Easy array filtering, mapping, etc. const arr = [5, 6, 13, 0, 1, 18, 23];

 const sum = arr.reduce((a, b) => a + b);